Bolesław I's intervention in the Kievan succession crisis: Background

+Previous interactions

 The ruler of Poland, Bolesław I, and the ruler of Kiev, Vladimir I, had previously fought over the Cherven Towns (in what was later called Red Ruthenia) in a conflict that ended favorably for Vladimir.
 Furthermore, Bolesław, who already had two wives, wanted to marry Predslava, one of Vladimir's daughters, in order to cement ties between the two families.
 Despite Bolesław's best efforts, the offer was refused and instead he had to accept a less prestigious connection to the house of Vladimir through the marriage of Bolesław's daughter to Vladimir's son, Sviatopolk.
 Between 1005 and 1013, Vladimir arranged Sviatopolk's marriage to Bolesław's daughter, whose name has not survived in sources.

 It is possible that Vladimir decided that neither Sviatopolk nor Yaroslav would succeed to the Kievan throne after his death, as both Sviatopolk and Yaroslav revolted against their father.
-Vladimir perhaps intended that Sviatopolk would only receive the remote town of Turov (Turaŭ) after his death, and perhaps choosing his younger sons, Boris and Gleb, as successors despite Sviatopolk being older.
+Vladimir perhaps intended that Sviatopolk would only receive the remote town of Turov after his death, and perhaps choosing his younger sons, Boris and Gleb, as successors despite Sviatopolk being older.
 Although Sviatopolk is known to have been older than Boris and Gleb, the exact birth order of Vladimir's sons is not known and Sviatopolk is alleged in some sources to have been a bastard.
 Perhaps unhappy by his rule being restricted to only a small appanage, Sviatopolk plotted to overthrow his father.
 Those theories, however, are based on very little evidence, and in the words of two historians, the origins of their "quarrels with their father are obscure".
 According to Thietmar of Merseburg, Bolesław encouraged Sviatopolk's revolt through his daughter and the latter's wife, though he does not specify the goal of the revolt.
 Sviatopolk's conspiracy was, in the event, thwarted by Vladimir, who called Sviatopolk and his entourage to Kiev and jailed them in 1013.

 The planned overthrow, if it existed, may have been supported by Bishop Reinbern of Kołobrzeg, who had traveled with Bolesław's daughter.
 According to the same chronicler, Reinbern actively took part in converting pagans in and around the Rus lands, but was imprisoned with Sviatopolk and the latter's wife.
 Reinbern, who might have acted in the interest of Catholic Rome, died shortly after being imprisoned.
 It is of note that Bolesław invaded Kiev's lands in 1013.
 This was possibly Bolesław's first attempt to re-take the Cherven Towns, though it has also been argued that his goal might have been to free Sviatopolk.